-Also, I am a professor at Georgetown University where I teach a class on the emerging influence of the Internet and social media in government, public relations, politics, issue advocacy and corporate brand reputation.
+Also, I am a lecturer in Georgetown University‘s Public Relations and Corporate Communications program where I teach a graduate level digital communications strategy class on the emerging influence of the Internet and social media in government, public relations, politics, issue advocacy and corporate brand reputation.

 Just so we are clear, CaptialGig is my personal weblog.
 The opinions expressed here belong solely to the author and do not necessarily reflect or represent the views of my employer or my other associations unless explicitly indicated otherwise.